Skip to main content

 Pequeño Seúl

 For a taste of Korean culture south of the U.S. border visit Mexico City’s famous Pequeño Seúl.
-Also referred to as ‘Little Seoul’, Pequeño Seúl is a small neighborhood in La Zona Rosa where Mexican and Korean lifestyles collide with over 9,000 Koreans local to the area.
+Also referred to as "Little Seoul," Pequeño Seúl is a small neighborhood in La Zona Rosa where Mexican and Korean culture collide as the area is home to over 9,000 Korean residents.
 As such, visitors to Pequeño Seúl can enjoy a bevy of authentic Korean establishments including restaurants, bars, supermarkets, famous skincare shops, saunas, spas and more.

 View this post on Instagram